cfteach/HUGS2025/_sources/EIC-Summary.md

   + Pareto solutions can be explored post hoc and decision making can be done based on cost, engineering realisation etc.

 + The EIC tracker optimisation is a continuous and an iterative process.
 AI had assisted in making technological choices for the tracker design and will be extended to the ePIC integrated detector.

++ More information on EIC can be retrieved using our [RAG-based agent chatbot](https://rags4eic-ai4eic.streamlit.app/RAG-ChatBot)